johandry/CKAD/README.md

 For each chapter there is a README with the notes from the training and other pages, the PDF files for the Labs for each chapter, a `solution.sh` script with the solutions to the Labs from the training and, for some chapters, some aditional files used for the Labs.

+For the test use Google Chrome and install the [PSI Chrome Extension](https://chrome.google.com/webstore/detail/innovative-exams-screensh/dkbjhjljfaagngbdhomnlcheiiangfle)

 ## General Tips

 #### API Resources